KismatKhl01/new_project/readme.md

 #Python Tutorial
-This is a python hello world program.
+This is a python hello world program.We have also created a addition function.